-If you are wondering when to test on these types of mobile devices, you’re in the right place.
+If you are wondering when to test on mobile devices, you’re in the right place.
 We break down the differences between real and virtual devices, and when you should use each in the testing process.

 When we talk about virtual platforms for mobile testing, we’re talking about testing on emulators and simulators.

 There are some differences between emulation vs. simulation.
 But over all, they are both software tools that can emulate their respective operating systems on your desktop.
 Most of these virtual platforms are embedded within the core IDEs, like Google’s Android Studio and Apple XCode.

 Virtual platforms are handy for developers, who can deploy their apps against them in early development stages.
 This allows them to understand how their apps behave and what they look like.
 Virtual platforms can also be used for debugging.

 The Complete Guide to Mobile Automation Testing >>